Phalguna2510/ML_Practice/SVR/README.md

-This folder contains the SVR dataset and collab notebook.
+This folder contains the Salary dataset and the SVR collab notebook.